 The CMAR delivery method encompasses numerous forms of professional liability, even though it involves separate contractual agreements between the owner and design professional (DP) and the owner with the CMAR.
 The CMAR is then responsible for the construction work performed by subcontractors, typically under a guaranteed maximum price.
 Even though the CMAR acts as the general contractor during the construction phase, the CMAR is usually selected based on qualifications, expertise, and experience, similar to the way a true professional would be selected, and not based on the lowest bid.

 During this arrangement, it is also incumbent on the CMAR to provide the owner with preconstruction "consulting" services throughout the design phase.
-These services can include, but are not limited to:
+These services can include, but are not limited to, the following.

 The above services may expose the CMAR to professional liability should errors be made in the above documents or professional services.